 So, this method improves speed, reduces water waste, lowers cost and most importantly, minimises marring to the surfaces as the mitt is cleaner.
 Less debris in the mitt = less debris moving around inducing swirls.
 We washed a test panel 100 times and took copious amounts of gloss readings before and after and proved this method to work better than any bucket rinsing system.

-Using no buckets also reduces shampoo cost as you spray paint pampering body shampoo directly to your mitts surface.
+Using no buckets also reduces shampoo cost as you're applying paint pampering body shampoo directly to your mitt.
 Lubrication is increased as a result (your body shampoo isn't diluted in a bucket full of water) and cleaning power is increased.
-Another reason why buckets don't equate to a better wash.

 Spray 2-4 pumps of Body Shampoo onto your wash mitt and wash a panel from top to bottom with slightly overlapping strokes in a grid pattern, not circular.